mphasize/sails-ember-blueprints/README.md

 Now you should be up and running and your Ember Data app should be able to talk to your Sails backend.

+### One more thing

+If you have logged in users and you always want to associate newly created records with the current user, take a look at `blueprints/create.js` lines 40-47 and uncomment the code if it fits your needs.

+# Scope

+The blueprints in this repository should provide a starting point for a Sails backend that works with an Ember frontend app.
+However, there are a lot of things missing that would be needed for a full blown app (like authentication and access control) but these things don't really fit into the blueprints.